wittawatj/kernel-ep/README.md

-The KJIT software relies on [Infer.NET](http://research.microsoft.com/en-us/um/cambridge/projects/infernet/download.aspx) which is not included in our software.
+The KJIT software relies on [Infer.NET](http://research.microsoft.com/en-us/um/cambridge/projects/infernet/download.aspx) (freely available for non-commercial use) which is not included in our software.
 Even though the license of KJIT software is permissive, Infer.NET is not.
 Please refer to [its license](http://research.microsoft.com/en-us/downloads/710cd61f-3587-44f4-b12d-a2c75722c4f6/InferNetLicense.rtf) for details.

 ## Repository structure
-The repository contains mainly three components of interest.
+The repository contains a number of components.

-* Poster and paper source files are in the top most folders i.e., `dali2015_poster` and `uai2015`.
+1. **Poster and paper source files** are in the topmost folders i.e., `dali2015_poster` and `uai2015`.
-* Matlab code for experimenting in a batch learning setting.
+2. **Matlab code** for experimenting in a batch learning setting.
 Experiments on new kernels, factors, random features, message operators are all done in Matlab in the first stage.
 Once the methods are developed, they are reimplemented in C# to be operable in Infer.NET framework.
+EP inference is implemented in C# using Infer.NET, not in Matlab.
 All Matlab code is in the `code` folder.
-* Actual message operators implemented in Infer.NET framework in C#.
-The code for this part is in `code/KernelEP.NET` which contains a C# project developed with [Monodevelop](http://www.monodevelop.com/) on Ubuntu 14.04.
+3. **C# code** for message operators in Infer.NET framework.
+The code for this part is in `code/KernelEP.NET` which contains a C# project developed with [Monodevelop](http://www.monodevelop.com/) (free cross-platform IDE) on Ubuntu 14.04.
 You should be able to use Visual studio in Windows to open the project file if it is more preferable.

-All the code is expected to be cross-platform.
+All the code is written in Matlab and C# and expected to be cross-platform.

 ## Include Infer.NET
 The Matlab part of this project does not depend on the Infer.NET package.
-However, to use our KJIT message operator in Infer.NET framework, you have to include Infer.NET package by taking the following steps.
+However, to use our KJIT message operator in the Infer.NET framework, you have to include Infer.NET package by taking the following steps.

 1. Download Infer.NET package from its [Microsoft research